kbuckleys/spoot/README.md

 - Set a keybind for it in your compositor's config
 - Have fun

 That's it!
 No need to place the directory inside rofi's config directory, no need to configure rofi or spotifyd themselves.
 The script is independent from rofi's and spotifyd's globals and is completely self-contained with its own config and theme files.
-Well except for that part where you have to add your name to the input group.
+Well except for that part where you have to add your username to the input group.

 # Controls
 Given the scope, you can be easily multiple levels deep as you navigate through menus, so it was important to set some keybinds in place for convenience and faster -hopefully organic- interactions.